pranigopu/mastersProject/NOTES.md

 **NOTE**: A hypothesis is, in essence, a concept assumed to explain the given data $D$.
 Hence, formally, a hypothesis is the same as a concept.

 ## Defining prior
-KEY INTUITION: Conceptually "unnatural" or "contrived" hypotheses are less likely (prior to any observation)
+KEY INTUITION: Conceptually "unnatural" or "contrived" hypotheses are less likely (prior to any observation).

 _For example, "powers of 2 except 32" is less conceptually natural to "powers of 2", even if the former has higher "likelihood" as defined previously._